MxNxPx/katacoda-scenarios/k8s-training/k8s-102/step4.md

 Notice that there is something called a ReplicaSet.
 Under the hood, a Deployment actually creates a ReplicaSet, which is responsible for maintaining the number of replicas for the Pod that you specified in your Deployment.

-Find your output!
-Use kubectl logs and then the name of your pod to see the output.

 ![](./assets/K8-Deployments.png)

 ---

-Step 5:
+You can use the kubectl logs command to view stdout (standard output) and stderr (standard error - error messages or diagnostics) from Pods.

-`kubectl -n default logs deployment/a123456-deployment --tail=10
+`kubectl -n default logs deployment/a123456-deployment --tail=10`{{execute}}
-`{{execute}}

-"Hello world!"
-Should be displayed
+> _"Hello world!"_

 Congrats!
-Your first Kubernetes Pod is live!
+Your first Kubernetes Deployment is live!

 kubectl logs is a command that views the stdout (standard output) and stderr (standard error - outputs error messages or diagnostics) from Pods.